irispixel/vscode-dartsass/README.md

 **The property is deprecated and not used.
 Refer to `dartsass.outputFormat` property described above for its replacement.**

+If you had earlier set `disableMinifiedFileGeneration` to be `true`, then you can set `outputFormat` to be `cssonly` to achieve the same effect.

+If you had earlier set `disableMinifiedFileGeneration` to be `false` ( default value for the property ) , then you can set `outputFormat` to be `both` ( again , default value for the new property as well ).

 # Menus

 ## DartSass: Sass Watch